morinaltin/tv-programs-scheduler/README.md

 ### 2. RILP (Relaxed ILP) - `rilp.py`

-**Lightweight scalable solution** with simplifications for large instances.
+**Highly relaxed solution** that maximizes program scores without channel switch penalties or genre diversity constraints.

 #### Key Simplifications

-1. **Clique Constraints**: Instead of O(n²) pairwise overlap constraints, uses interval graph cliques
-   - Groups overlapping programs into maximal cliques
+1. **No Channel Switch Penalties**: The objective function only maximizes program scores
+   - Ignores `switch_penalty` parameter entirely
+   - Programs can be selected from any channels without cost
+   - Focus is purely on maximizing base scores + time preference bonuses

+2. **No Genre Constraints**: Consecutive programs of the same genre are allowed
+   - Ignores `max_consecutive_genre` parameter
+   - Any number of consecutive programs with the same genre can be scheduled
+   - Removes all genre diversity tracking logic

+3. **Efficient Time-Based Constraints**: Uses discretized time buckets
+   - Maps each minute to programs covering that time
-   - Adds constraint: "at most 1 program from each clique"
+   - Adds constraint: at most 1 program active at any given minute
-   - Reduces constraints dramatically for large instances

-2. **Simplified Genre Constraint**: Uses sliding window approach
-   - For each genre, examines windows of R+1 programs
-   - Prevents all R+1 from being selected if they could be consecutive
-   - Heuristic but much faster
+   - Ensures no overlapping programs in the schedule

-3. **No Sequencing Variables**: Doesn't model exact program order
+4. **No Sequencing Variables**: Doesn't model exact program order during optimization
-   - Post-processes solution to ensure validity
-   - Sorts by start time after selection
+   - Solution is sorted by start time after selection

-4. **Greedy Fallback**: If ILP fails or times out, uses greedy algorithm
-   - Sorts programs by score
-   - Greedily adds programs that don't violate constraints

-#### Post-Processing Steps

-1. **Fix Genre Violations**: Iteratively removes lowest-value programs from violating runs
-2. **Fill Gaps**: Attempts to add more programs without violating constraints
-3. **Validation**: Checks final solution for any remaining violations
+   - No flow conservation or ordering constraints needed

 #### Usage